TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

       KEY parent (pid)
    }

-The name of the field that contains the type can be choosen freely.
+The name of the field that contains the type can be chosen freely.
 In our case it is the field `record_type`.
 The field name must be specified in the `ctrl` section of the TCA as `type`:

 .. code-block:: php